Pharmacokinetics Calculator

 2. Elimination Rate Constant (k)

-The elimination rate constant describes the fraction of drug removed from the body per unit of time.
-It is inversely related to half-life in first order kinetics and is the slope of the log-linear concentration–time curve.
+The elimination rate constant describes the fraction of drug removed from the body per unit time.
+It is inversely related to half-life and represents the slope of the log-linear concentration–time curve.

 Formula: k = 0.693 ÷ t½